taroooyan/bg-wiki/NANO-MANUAL.md

 ***
 ***
 ##STEP 03: BATTERY
 This battery is a 2000mAh 3.7V Lithium Polymer (Li-Po, Li-Poly).
 Attention: the battery is encased in a mylar membrane.
 If punctured, the battery can be hazardous.
 Handle carefully!
 The battery's red and black wires may be reinforced with electrical insulation tape to prevent their falling off or being pulled out.
-(Do not attempt to reattach a loose wire to the battery.
-Although some say DIY repair is possible, it is not advisable given potential hazards.)
-Charging the new battery full before first use may not be necessary, but it is recommended.
-(In startup the Nano OLED reports level of battery charge in %; in both modes display shows a battery measure graphic.)
-Recharging is via a cable between the Nano (the mini USB on bottom of the FIO) to a USB on a computer or on a Li-Po battery recharger.
-(When not recharged via a standard computer usb, the Lithium Polymer battery requires a special, correctly rated, USB recharger, such as https://www.sparkfun.com/products/10401 .)
+(Some say DIY reattaching a loose wire to the battery is possible, but first see the cautions and potential hazards in datasheet https://www.sparkfun.com/products/8483.)
+Charging the new battery full with the first use is recommended.
+Percentage of battery charge appears in the start-screen and a graphic indicator is displayed in the bottom right during use.
+Recharging is via a cable between the miniUSB port on bottom of the FIO to a USB on a computer or a correctly rated miniUSB recharger (such as https://www.sparkfun.com/products/10401).
 Replace a broken battery with the same rating.
-(The Nano charge circuit may overheat if larger batteries are used.
-The 2000mAh gives over 40 hours of continuous use.)
+The Nano charge circuit may overheat if larger batteries are used.
+The 2000mAh gives over 40 hours of continuous use and is rated for over 300 recharging cycles.
+Caution: NEVER charge the Nano while the unit is in ON.
+The Nano Power switch MUST be turned OFF before charging to avoid permanent damage to the charge circuit.
+Do not connect a miniUSB cable from a power-ON USB without first turning Power OFF on the Nano.

 This step is a little tricky, so do a dry run ﬁrst before actually attaching the battery with foam tape!